Needs

 The third set of individual needs arises from how we deal with a complex and ever-changing environment.
 As we go through life, we all encounter challenges that we need to overcome, resulting in three fundamental individual needs:

 Learning.
-When we are born, we are quite incompetent – we have to learn basic skills, such as walking and how to use even the simplest tools.
+When we are born, we are quite incompetent—we have to learn basic skills, such as walking and how to use even the simplest tools.
 When we encounter a new situation, we have to learn how to deal with it.
-We group many of the strategies for meeting the need for learning under the heading ‘education’, but other solutions include experimenting to gain experience, self-study and parenting.
+We group many of the strategies for meeting the need for learning under the heading “education,” but other solutions include experimenting to gain experience, self-study and parenting.

 Meaning.
 As humans, we have a profound psychological need for meaning in our lives.
 One solution is to have a purpose.
 Religious belief and belonging to a community have long been a source of purpose for humans.
 Another key strategy comes from our interactions with other humans, including having other people acknowledge our contributions to a project, or even merely recognize our existence.

 Allocation.
 Access to physical resources has to be allocated.
 Take a chair as an example.
-Only one person can comfortably sit in it at a time – when there are multiple people, we need a way of allocating the chair between them.
-If you are by yourself, you can sit on a chair whenever you want to – allocation is a collective need.
+Only one person can comfortably sit in it at a time—when there are multiple people, we need a way of allocating the chair between them.
+If you are by yourself, you can sit on a chair whenever you want to—allocation is a collective need.

 Knowledge.
-As I argued in earlier sections on optimism and humanism, knowledge is the central collective human need: without it, a society will encounter problems that it cannot solve.
+As I argued in earlier sections on optimism and humanism, knowledge is the central collective human need: Without it, a society will encounter problems that it cannot solve.
 History is full of examples of societies that lacked sufficient knowledge to sustain themselves, such as the Easter Islanders and the Mayans.
 This is not about what any one individual has learned, but about the body of knowledge that is accessible to society as a whole.
 Later in this book we will examine solutions for generating more knowledge, faster.

 These collective needs may strike you as abstract, but this is the result of identifying needs rather than solutions, which are much more concrete and readily recognizable.
 For instance, governments and laws are examples of solutions to collective needs such as allocation and coordination, as are markets and firms and, more recently, networks and platforms.
 In other words, many of the institutions of society exist because they help us solve a collective need.
+As we will see in a bit, historically many of the solutions to these needs were constrained by insufficient capital, but this is no longer the case.

-Here are four foundational enablers:
+Here are the four foundational enablers:

 Energy.
 For a long time, humans relied on direct sunlight as their primary energy source.
 Since then we have developed many ways of generating energy, including better ways of capturing sunlight.
-Capturing more energy and making it available in highly concentrated and easily controllabe form via electricity has enabled new solutions to human needs.
+Capturing more energy and making it available in a highly concentrated and easily controllable form via electricity has enabled new solutions to human needs.

 Resources.
 In early human history, all resources were drawn directly from our natural surroundings.
 Later, we started growing and extracting resources using progressively more technology.
 Many modern solutions have been made possible by access to new kinds of resources.
-For instance, mobile phones, which provide new solutions to individual and collective needs, are made possible in part by esoteric raw materials, including the so-called rare-earth elements.
+For instance, mobile phones, which provide new solutions to individual and collective needs, are made possible in part by esoteric raw materials, including the so-called “rare-earth elements.”

 Transformation.
 Energy and resources alone are not enough.
 To enable most solutions, we need to figure out (and remember!) how to use the former to transform the latter.
 This involves chemical and physical processes.
 Physical capital, in the shape of machines, has been a crucial enabler of many new solutions to human needs.
 For instance, a knitting machine can quickly transform yarn into clothing, one of our key solutions for maintaining the human operating environment.